fieldtrip/website/example/source/beamformer_ownforward.md

     - /example/beamformer_ownforward/
 ---

-# Use your own forward leadfield model in an inverse beamformer computation

 You can use externally precomputed leadfield matrices for each dipole location on which you want to compute the beamformer solution.
 That is usually done using the **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** function, and the main purpose is to speed up the source reconstruction.
 The output of **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** can be used as input in **[ft_sourceanalysis](/reference/ft_sourceanalysis)**, and you should construct a MATLAB structure that resembles the output of **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)**.
 The best way of getting to know the format of the precomputed leadfields is by computing the leadfield for a spherical model and look at it.

 That can be demonstrated using the following code